Financial Performance Data

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Data suppressed due to confidentiality will appear as a lowercase x in the cell in a profile.
 The revenue ranges will also be a lowercase x in the cell.

-The data accuracy activities are carried out by Statistics Canada's Tax Data Division using standard corporate procedures in developing the database that is used by the Statistics Canada Centre for Special Business Projects (CSBP) in creating the SME profiles database.
+The data accuracy activities are carried out by Tax Data Division using standard corporate procedures in developing the database that is used by the Centre for Special Business Projects to create the Small business profiles database.